babyloniaapp/docs/tokenomics.md

 The revenue generation will be assigned to: SWAP liquidity pairs 60%, Collateral 15%, Marketing & Sale 15%, Security audits 5%, Development Team 5%.

-What is remained and left of crowdsale (unsold tokens) + to yield rewards to the total of 70% of total supply in next two years.&#x20;
+What is remained and left of **Crowdsale** (unsold tokens) + to yield rewards to the total of 70% of total supply in next two years.&#x20;

 Expansion rate will proportional to the market demand, less demand will reduce the minting rate, higher demand will accelerate the minting ratio.
 We are still working on the whereabouts of the algorithm but for the first six months, the expansion will be fixed to (**100% - 30%** + **unsold tokens from crowd sales %**) / 2 years, so if all **20% of tokens** which are assigned to the crowd sales have been sold, the targeted expansion rate will be **50%** in 2 years, or 2.088% monthly.&#x20;

 Let's talk about the rest **30% of BABY tokens**.
 10% is designated to the founders, will be unlocked a year after the main launch.
 7% goes to the marketing and sales activities.
 5% is for the licensing, insurance and security audits.
 And finally, 11% is assigned to the development and team buybacks, burning and backing Aside from creating an entertaining platform that everyone have fun and spend a good time, the main goal of babylonia.app is to reward tokens holders, as the most important part of this platform.
-Without support of citizens of babylonia.app we never could develop the platform as effectively.
+Without support of citizens of **babylonia.app** we never could develop the platform as effectively.
 So, embedded into the system, every dollar of income of the platform is being shared with PBTM tokens holders.
 The accurate formula of taking rewards, buyback and collateral adding feature will be released soon.
 Stay tuned and keep looking up.